WIMEX Group: Structure

-The poultry division makes up the largest business unit with €215.998 million and 73.18% of total sales.
+The poultry division makes up the largest business unit with €215,998 million and 73.18% of total sales.
 In addition, the company is active in agriculture (€78.317 million, or 26.53%) and fodder production (€0.843 million, or 29%).

 Poultry

 Poultry is the core business area of WIMEX with a highly developed vertical integration: the company keeps grandparent as well as parent stock, operates hatcheries, sells day-old chicks and fattens chicken itself, produces feed and processes it in its own feed plants.

 For grandparenting, WIMEX has 36 farms in Germany, producing 10 million chickens of the Cobb breed annually.
 For parenting, the company runs 97 farms.
 To hatch the hatching eggs, the company runs a number of hatcheries.
 Day-old chicks are marketed internationally.
 Important customers are the PHW Group, Plukon and the Sprehe Group.

 The company also operates chicken fattening plants.
 The 6 fattening facilities have a capacity for 830,790 chickens and produce 8 million broilers annually.

-Additionally, WIMEX has a 40.83% stake in Cobb Espanola SA and a 50% stake in Cobb Russia.
+WIMEX has a 40.83% stake in Cobb Espanola SA and a 50% stake in Cobb Russia.
 Cobb Russia supplies Russia's largest poultry meat producer Cherkizovo, among others.